Dolomite (rock): The dolomite problem and primary dolomite

 It is possible that microorganisms are capable of precipitating primary dolomite.
 This was first demonstrated in samples collected at Lagoa Vermelha, Brazil in association with sulfate-reducing bacteria (Desulfovibrio), leading to the hypothesis that sulfate ion inhibits dolomite nucleation.
 Later laboratory experiments suggest bacteria can precipitate dolomite independently of the sulfate concentration.
-With time other pathways of interaction between microbial activity and dolomite formation have been added to the discored regarding their role in modulation and generation of polysaccharides, manganese and zinc within the porewater.
+With time other pathways of interaction between microbial activity and dolomite formation have been added to the discord regarding their role in modulation and generation of polysaccharides, manganese and zinc within the porewater.
 Meanwhile, a contrary view held by other researchers is that microorganisms precipitate only high-magnesium calcite but leave open the question of whether this can lead to precipitation of dolomite.

+During the crystal growth of dolomite single crystals, the surface of the nuclei becomes progressively covered (1) by a series of well ordered dolomite layers, (2) rapidly followed by disordered Mg-rich calcite layers.
+Mg-rich calcite being more soluble than dolomite, if after a first step of crystal growth under supersaturated conditions, the external poorly crystalline Mg-rich calcite layers are allowed to dissolve under unsaturated condition, the crystal surface is cleaned and remains only covered by more stable well-ordered dolomite thin layers.
+By repeating successive cycles of precipitation/dissolution, a single crystal can develop properly ordered dolomite surface layers after removal of the more soluble disordered Mg-rich calcite.
+It is speculated that the results obtained at the microscopic level on single crystals could be extrapolated at the geological formation scale if alternate conditions of precipitation and dissolution are encountered in shallow sea basins submitted to multiple cycles of evaporation and flooding.
+Meanwhile, this new mechanism does not exclude the other ones, and it is just one more track to explore.

 Dedolomitization

 Dolomitization can sometimes be reversed, and a dolomite bed converted back to limestone.
 This is indicated by a texture of pseudomorphs of mineral dolomite that have been replaced with calcite.
 Dedolomitized limestone is typically associated with gypsum or oxidized pyrite, and dedolomitization is thought to occur at very shallow depths through infiltration of surface water with a very high ratio of calcium to magnesium.